-Ascended Fanon: As a long-time fan himself, Steven Moffat incorporated his own fan theories into the show, such as the reason why the Doctor never reveals his name, because there is some Dark Secret behind it.
-This plot point literally became cliffhanger at the end of Series 6, where it's revealed that the reason the Silence want the Doctor dead is to prevent the Question from being answered.
+As a long-time fan himself, Steven Moffat incorporated his own fan theories into the show, such as the reason why the Doctor never reveals his name because there is some Dark Secret behind it.
+This plot point literally became a cliffhanger at the end of Series 6, where it's revealed that the reason the Silence want the Doctor dead is to prevent the Question from being answered.

 Doctor: What Question?

 Dorium: The Question.
 The oldest one in the universe, hidden in plain sight!
 Doctor Who?!

 He also incorporated his theory that the word 'doctor' has come to mean 'healer' (or something similar) throughout the universe because of the Doctor going around introducing himself as 'Doctor' wherever he goes.

 In the Comic Relief special "The Curse of Fatal Death", the Doctor regenerates into a woman.
 In The End of Time, the Eleventh Doctor feels his face and hair and freaks out, thinking he's regenerated into a woman.
 In The Doctor's Wife, the Doctor mentions that the Corsair has had both male and female incarnations.
 In The Night of the Doctor, the Sisterhood of Karn gives the Doctor the chance to control his next regeneration, part of the choices being a woman.